 If you’d like to help sponsor a film or event, please contact us through the Contact page, email us at email@example.com or call the El Paso Community Foundation at 915-533-4020.

 Sure.
 But be forewarned: we’re showing some of the greatest films ever made — in the region’s finest cinema venue.
 Don’t be surprised if some features are sold out prior to show time, or if there are long lines at the box office.
 The best way to guarantee admission is to buy your tickets early!
-You can get them at the box office, Ticketmaster.com and Ticketmaster outlets.
+You can get them at the box office, Ticketmaster.com, Ticketmaster outlets, or the Ticketmaster app.